metarex-media/www-metarex-media/content/blog/IBC2024-treasure-hunt/index.md

 ---
-title:       The MetaRex Treasure Hunt at IBC 2024
+title:       "Did you miss it?
+The MetaRex Treasure Hunt?
+What was that!?"
-linkTitle:   The MetaRex Treasure Hunt at IBC 2024
+linkTitle:   "Did you miss it?
+The MetaRex Treasure Hunt"
 date:
-description: "In case you missed it - what was the MetaRex Treasure Hunt?"
+description: "In case you missed it - what even was the MetaRex Treasure Hunt?"
 author:      MetaRex [@in](https://www.linkedin.com/company/metarex-media)
 tags:        ["collaborations",  "event"]
 oldtags:    ["project",  "backers"]